 Draft AI Regulation (overview)

-AI systems that do not even fall into the low-risk category will have unrestricted access to the European market and thus will not be subject to any further obligations beyond existing legislation.
+The draft regulation on artificial intelligence (Artificial Intelligence Act) follows a risk-based approach to the classification of AI systems.
+Artificial intelligence systems with unacceptable risks are generally prohibited.
+AI systems that do not even fall into the low-risk category will have unrestricted access to the European market and therefore will not be subject to any other obligations than those already imposed under existing legislation.
 The remaining categories include high-risk AI systems and low-risk AI systems.
-Both will have to meet the requirements of the future AI Regulation in order to be legally deployed.
-Otherwise, non-compliance may result in penalties.
+In order to be used lawfully, both categories must meet the requirements laid down in the future AI regulation.
+Non-compliance is subject to penalties.